Shouree/storm-http-framework/doc/03-Library_Reference/11-Markdown_Library/01-Markdown.md

 provided by the parser library allows parsing indentation sensitive languages).
 As such, the grammar used to parse Markdown is available in the file `root/markdown/parse.bs` for the curious reader.

+Due to Markdown relying on indentation to delimit structures like lists, it is a good idea to consistently use spaces for indentation.
+If tabs are encountered, the Markdown parser assumes that the width of a tab is equal to four spaces at all times (i.e. it works for cases where tabs appear at the start of a line, not if there are other spaces before the tab).

 Headings
 --------